Severstal Presents Modified Correx Steel for Radiator Production

 New steel is 1.5 times more resistant to corrosion

-The Russian company Severstal has developed modifications of Correx steel that are 1.5 times more resistant to corrosion compared to traditional steel grades.
+The Russian company Severstal has developed modifications to Correx steel that are 1.5 times more resistant to corrosion compared to traditional steel grades.
 The novelties were presented at the Aquaflame by Aquatherm exhibition in Moscow.

 Radiators made of Correx steel